-MSCI ESG Research's Low Carbon Transition Risk assessment17 is designed to identify potential leaders and laggards by holistically measuring companies' exposure to and management of risks and opportunities related to the low carbon transition.
+MSCI ESG Research's Low Carbon Transition Risk assessment18 is designed to identify potential leaders and laggards by measuring companies' exposure to and management of risks and opportunities related to the low carbon transition.
+The assessment is derived from company disclosures and estimated.

-The final output of this assessment is two company-level factors as described below:
+The final output of this assessment are two company-level factors:

-- (1) Low Carbon Transition Category: This factor groups companies in five categories that highlight the predominant risks and opportunities they are most likely to face in the transition (Exhibit 1). - (2) Low Carbon Transition Score: This score is based on a multi-dimensional risks and opportunities assessment and considers both predominant and secondary risks a company faces.
-It is industry agnostic and represents an absolute assessment of a company's position vis-à-vis the transition.
+- (1) Low Carbon Transition Category: This factor groups companies in five categories that highlight the predominant risks and opportunities they are most likely to face in the transition (Exhibit 1). - (2) Low Carbon Transition Score: This score is based on a multi-dimensional risks and opportunities assessment and considers both primary and secondary risks a company faces.
+It is an industry agnostic assessment of a company's position vis-à-vis the transition.

-LOW CARBON TRANSITION SCORE LOW CARBON TRANSITION CATEGORY LOW CARBON TRANSITION RISK / OPPORTUNITY Score = 0 ASSET STRANDING Potential to experience "stranding" of physical / natural assets due to regulatory, market, or technological forces arising from low carbon transition.
-Coal mining & coal based power generation; Oil sands exploration/production TRANSITION PRODUCT Reduced demand for carbon-intensive products and services.
+LOW CARBON TRANSITION SCORE RANSITION CATEGORY LOW CARBON TRANSITION RISK / OPPORTUNITY INDUSTRY EXAMPLES SCORE = 0 ASSET STRANDING Potential to experience "stranding" of physical / natural assets due to regulatory, market, or technological forces arising from low carbon transition.
+Coal mining & coal-based power generation; industries in the Oil & Gas value chain TRANSITION PRODUCT Reduced demand for carbon-intensive products and services.
 Leaders and laggards are defined by the ability to shift product portfolio to low-carbon products.
-Oil & gas exploration & production; Petrol/diesel based automobile manufacturers, thermal power plant turbine manufacturers etc. TRANSITION OPERATIONAL Increased operational and/or capital cost due to carbon taxes and/or investment in carbon emission mitigation measures leading to lower profitability of the companies.
-Fossil fuel based power generation, cement, steel etc. NEUTRAL Limited exposure to low carbon transition carbon risk.
-Though companies in this category could have exposure to physical risk and/or indirect exposure to low carbon transition risk via lending, investment etc. Consumer staples, healthcare, etc. Score = 10 SOLUTIONS Potential to benefit through the growth of low-carbon products and services.
-Renewable electricity, electric vehicles, solar cell manufacturers etc.
+Petrol/diesel-based automobile manufacturers OPERATIONAL Increased operational and/or capital cost due to carbon taxes and/or investment in carbon emission mitigation measures leading to lower profitability of the companies.
+Cement, Steel NEUTRAL Limited exposure to low carbon transition carbon risk.
+Though companies in this category could have exposure to physical risk and/or indirect exposure to low carbon transition risk via lending, investment etc. Consumer Staples, Healthcare SCORE = 10 SOLUTIONS Potential to benefit through the growth of low-carbon products and services.
+Renewable electricity, Electric vehicles, Solar cell manufacturers